Assisted Living

 A list of tax deductible assisted living expenses and services.

-Yes, a parent’s assisted living medical expenses are tax deductible, provided that certain conditions are met.
-According to the IRS, you can deduct medical expenses for yourself, your spouse, and your dependents.
+Yes, you can claim your parent’s eligible assisted living expenses on your federal tax return, provided that certain conditions are met.
+According to the IRS, you can deduct the total cost of medical expenses for yourself, your spouse, and your dependents that exceeds 7.5% of your AGI.

-The IRS lays out specific guidelines for who is and isn’t a dependent.
-To claim a parent as a dependent on your tax return, they must meet these requirements:[02]
+To claim a parent as a dependent on your federal tax return, they must meet all of these requirements:

 • They must meet U.S. residency requirements.

-• They must not file a joint return.
+• They must not file a joint tax return.

-Also, the IRS specifies that the person needs to be your dependent either at the time they received the medical services or at the time you paid for them.[03]
+Also, the IRS requires that the person needs to be your dependent either at the time they received the medical services or at the time you paid for them.[01]

 Expert advice for affordable assisted living